Together We Read!: "Lessons in Chemistry" by Bonnie Garmus In-Person

-The Community Library announces a new book club: Together We Read!
-This Community Library book club will be hosted every other month and led by a diverse range of library staff.
-Books will cover all genres from new fiction to classics to nonfiction, young adult, graphic novels, and everything in between.
+The Community Library's Together We Read! book club is held the third Thursday of every other month and is led by a diverse range of library staff.
+Books cover all genres from new fiction to classics to nonfiction, young adult, graphic novels, and everything in between.
 Join us for one discussion or many!

 December's pick is Lessons in Chemistry by Bonnie Garmus.
 The discussion will be led by library assistant Andrea Nelson.
 Registration is recommended to join us.